-Cancellation shall occur when you give written notice of cancellation to the University at the University's address shown at the top of the first page of the Enrollment Agreement.
+Cancellation shall occur when you give written notice of cancellation to the Admissions Office at the University's address shown at the top of the first page of this Enrollment Agreement.
 You can do this by hand delivery, email, facsimile, or mail.
-Written notice of cancellation sent by hand delivery, email, or facsimile is effective upon receipt by the University.
+Written notice of cancellation sent by hand delivery, email, or facsimile is effective upon receipt by the Admissions Office.
 Written notice of cancellation sent by mail is effective when deposited in the mail properly addressed with postage prepaid.